raspberrypilearning/sweet-scroll/en/step_6.md

-## Handle mobile and tablet screens
+## Handling mobile and tablet screens

 Nowadays, a lot of people browse websites on their phones or tablets.
 It is important to make sure that your webpages look great on all types of device.
 The CSS ```@media``` rule is a great way to create responsive web designs.